 Infographics are a great way for students to visually represent information they are learning about.
 There are a variety of infographic tools out there, including Canva, Piktochart, Infogram, and Easelly.

 In this post, I wanted to focus on Canva.
-I’ve selected this tool because I find it the easiest to get started with and Canva offers the greatest variety of templates to use as a base for your project.
+I’ve selected this tool because I find it the easiest to get started with (they even have a dedicated Infographics Maker page) and Canva offers the greatest variety of templates to use as a base for your project.
 I typically think of Canva as more of a “graphic design” tool than geared to infographic creation.
 It’s great for creating posters, cover images, and resumes – and this might be what most people think to use Canva for.
 But, Canva also provides Charts and other Icons perfect for creating infographics.

 Below, I want to share some tutorials that you can use personally or with your students to get started.
 In addition to the infographic resources, Canva provides a variety of design tips that you can share with students to help them create more visually impactful presentations.